 Avian Flu

-Avian influenza is a bird disease caused by a virus.
+Avian Influenza is a bird disease caused by a virus.
 It mainly affects wild birds like ducks and geese but can also spread to domestic or commercial poultry.
-A severe type, called highly pathogenic avian influenza (HPAI) A(H5N1), can be deadly to both wild birds and poultry.
+A severe type, called highly pathogenic Avian Influenza (HPAI) (H5N1), can be deadly to both wild birds and poultry.
 This virus is found naturally in wild water birds around the world and can spread to other bird species.

 Avian influenza does not usually spread from birds to humans, and an outbreak in birds does not mean there will be one in people.

-Symptoms of avian influenza are similar to those of seasonal influenza and may include fever, chills, runny nose, cough, sore throat, body aches, headache, diarrhea, vomiting, red/watery eyes, or difficulty breathing.
+Symptoms of avian influenza are similar to those of seasonal influenza and may include fever, runny nose, cough, sore throat, fatigue, body aches, red/watery eyes, and shortness of breath.
+Rare symptoms also include diarrhea, vomiting, and seizures.

 If symptoms develop and you have had exposure to an infected bird or poultry premises, contact your health care provider to arrange testing.
 Individuals should notify their health care provider of their exposure history and symptoms in advance to ensure that appropriate precautions can be put in place.